forthrightla/joshwrightlac/index.md

     content: It was with supreme confidence that I tapped Josh to run my initial research program at Cerebral.
 It had to both serve as a template and convince critical leadership, and as usual, he delivered top shelf work done promptly.
+  - author: Evan Geerlings, Sr Director of Product at LegalZoom
+    avatar: "/images/evan.jpeg"
+    content: 'I always get excited when I get to work with Josh on a project.
+He brings innovative thinking and a unique ability to solve complex interaction and user experience problems. '
   - author: JC Casas, Director of UX at LegalZoom
     avatar: "/images/jc.jpeg"
     content: 'Josh is an exceptional thinker and one of the best UX professionals